pomdtr/sunbeam/README.md

 ### Any github repository can be used as an extension

 Sunbeam is designed to be extended.
-Any github repository containing a `sunbeam-extension` executable can be installed using the `sunbeam install` command.
+Any github repository containing a `sunbeam-command` executable can be installed using the `sunbeam install` command.

-You can also distribute your extensions as a golang binary published on github releases, and even automatically compile them thanks to a [github action](https://github.com/pomdtr/sunbeam-extension-precompile).
+You can also distribute your extensions as a golang binary published on github releases, and even automatically compile them thanks to a [github action](https://github.com/pomdtr/sunbeam-command-precompile).

 ### Sunbeam supports custom clients